gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Launchpad
 Launchpad now offers expanded functionality, allowing you to search for pull requests beyond those directly associated with you or currently in the Launchpad.
 This expanded capability improves flexibility and access to relevant PRs for better workflow management.

+### Merge Target Status `PRO`
+GitLens now provides a visual indicator of the status of branches relative to their merge targets.
+This feature helps you quickly identify branches that are up-to-date, behind, or ahead of their merge targets, streamlining the process of managing and merging branches.

 ### Conflict Detection `PRO`
 GitLens now includes proactive Conflict Detection to help you avoid merge issues.
 During rebase and merge operations, Pro users will receive warnings about potential conflicts.
 The Home View will also alert you when the current branch is likely to conflict during rebasing or merging, along with actions to initiate a rebase or merge to proactively resolve conflicts.